-Rules: (read: things you can't change through better debating):
+Rules: (things you can't change through "better debating"):

--- I will enforce speech time, prep time, and speech order.
+-- I will time the debate.
+I will enforce speech time, prep time, and speech order.
 This includes;

 b) Answering CX questions.
 Some filibustering or vagueness is whatever, but refusing to answer can constitute a forfeit.
-Any combination of the debaters may ask/answer questions.
 After 3 minutes, mandatory CX ends and further questions don’t require answers, even if you’re using prep, unless the tournament invitation explicitly allows for “alt use time.”

 How I Judge:

--- When deciding between arguments that clash, I’m more persuaded by truth > tech by a considerable amount.
+-- When arguments clash, I'm more truth > tech than I've ever been.

 Shannon Nierman Paradigm

-I debated for Wylie E. Groves High School for four years, now a rising Senior debating at Michigan State University.
+I debated for Wylie E. Groves High School for four years, debated for 3 years at MSU, and currently coach at Groves.